oeken/oeken.github.io/_posts/2018-04-09-trouble-sort.md

 }
 ```

-# Improvement
+# Remarks and Improvements

-With this implementation, we require auxiliary space and a tedious alternating pass to detect anomaly.
+With this implementation, we require auxiliary space and a tedious alternating pass to detect an anomaly.
 A more elegant way of performing this would be:
-- Instead of extracting *even* and *odd* arrays, use two custom iterators on original array that visits *even* and *odd* indices respectively to sort.
+- Instead of extracting *even* and *odd* arrays, use two custom iterators on the original array that visits *even* and *odd* indices respectively to sort.
 - By doing so, we require no auxiliary space and the anomaly detection would be a simpler procedure.